bitprj/curriculum/README.md

       - Context (explanations of underlying concepts)
       - Content (code and explanations of code)
       - Styling (separating cards into steps, typos, flow, only local images)
+      - Ordering (ordering of cards, moving parts of card content to another)
       - Visuals (custom visuals)
       - Create (need to create a new card)
     - Resolve all comments into an issue